DeathCamel58/nginx-proxy-manager/README.md

 This project comes as a pre-built docker image that enables you to easily forward to your websites running at home or otherwise, including free SSL, without having to know too much about Nginx or Letsencrypt.

+The original project has been modified to use CrowdSec as a bouncer.

 - [Quick Setup](#quick-setup)
 - [Full Setup](https://nginxproxymanager.com/setup/)
 - [Screenshots](https://nginxproxymanager.com/screenshots/)